Enable autocompletion in your IDE

 introspect API from the SDK, WunderGraph generates a virtual Graph, which is a composed GraphQL Schema of all your API Dependencies.

-We're then generating a schema file, as described above, and the
+We're then generating a schema file, as described above, and we also provide a

-.graphqlconfig file is a JSON file, it usually looks like this:
+.graphqlrc.yaml file is a YAML file, it usually looks like this:

 Depending on your IDE, you have to put this file into the root of your project, e.g. for VSCode, that's a hard requirement.